Shareholders press F&N to explain future without Tiger Beer maker

 Those factors will be considered when shareholders cast their votes, Young said.

-F&N will continue to focus on its food and beverage, properties and publishing businesses, the group said in an emailed reply to questions on its future without APB.
+F&N will continue to focus on its food and beverage, properties and publishing businesses, the group said in an emailed reply to questions on its future without APB APBB.SI.

 Companies usually try and ensure there is support from shareholders before agreeing to major deals rather than making a decision and risking a veto by shareholders during a vote.
 Some of F&N’s minority shareholders have been surprised that the group has not tried to win them over in this case.

-Note: (This version of the story has been corrected to fix the size of Prudential’s group interest in F&N in last paragraph) ($1 = 1.2456 Singapore dollars)